allegory-software/allegory-sdk/README.md

 and gradually start to _own it_ so that in time you gain the ability and the freedom to work on it like you wrote it yourself.
 This is a mechanics' car not a Toyota with a 10 year warranty that you never have to open the hood on.

 So even though this is more-less a web-framework-with-a-server type of deal, if you think you're too far away from making your own full stack from scratch, server and all, this is probably not for you.

+If, on the other hand, you're one of the increasingly rare types who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > React, dynamic > static, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "container" or "dependency injection", then you might actually like this, who knows.

 # Status